Caliente in Kern County, California — The American West (Pacific Coastal)

 Location.
 35° 17.43′ N, 118° 37.601′ W. Marker is in Caliente, California, in Kern County.
 Marker is on Bealville Road, on the right when traveling east.
-Click for map.
-Marker is located 2.3 miles north of State Highway 58.
+Marker is located Touch for map.
 Marker is in this post office area: Caliente CA 93518, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Bealeville (approx. 1.3 miles away); Bakersfield National Cemetery (approx. 3.5 miles away); Arvin-Sierra Glider Port The Great Flood of 1932 and Engine No. 3834 (approx. 7 miles away); Rankin Ranch (approx. 7.6 miles away); Dedicated to Little Lucy and the Lightners (approx. 7.6 miles away); Tehachapi Loop (approx. 8.4 miles away); Tehachapi Pass Railroad Line (approx. 8.4 miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+Bealville (approx. 1.3 miles away); Bakersfield National Cemetery (approx. 3˝ miles away); Arvin-Sierra Glider Port (approx. 3.6 miles away); Cesar E. Chavez National Monument (approx. 6 miles away); The Great Flood of 1932 and Engine No. 3834 (approx. 7 miles away); Rankin Ranch (approx. 7.6 miles away); Dedicated to Little Lucy and the Lightners (approx. 7.6 miles away); The Cross at the Loop (approx. 8.1 miles away).

 More about this marker.
-This site has been designated California State Historical Landmark No.757
+This site is California Historical Landmark No. 757.

 Originally known as Allen's Camp after Gabriel Allen, who in the 1870s had a cabin and stock pasture near here, the settlement was named Caliente when railroad construction reached this point in April 1875.
 The town became a railroad terminal for about 16 months while a force of up to three thousand men, most of them Chinese, labored on the heavy railroad construction on the mountain.

 Credits.
-This page originally submitted on , by Syd Whittle of El Dorado Hills, California.
-This page has been viewed 1,494 times since then and 138 times this year.
-Photos: 1. submitted on , by Henry M Kohnen of San Jose, California.
-2. submitted on , by Denise Boose of Tehachapi, California.
-3. submitted on , by Syd Whittle of El Dorado Hills, California.
-4. submitted on , by Mia Kostouros of Los Banos, California.
-5. submitted on , by Syd Whittle of El Dorado Hills, California.
-6, 7. submitted on , by Syd Whittle of El Dorado Hills, California.
-8. submitted on , by Denise Boose of Tehachapi, California.
-This page was last revised on June 16, 2016.
+This page was last revised on March 6, 2022.
+It was originally submitted on September 29, 2008.
+This page has been viewed 1,807 times since then and 46 times this year.
+Last updated on October 11, 2020, by Craig Baker of Sylmar, California.
+Photos: 1. submitted on October 22, 2014, by Henry M Kohnen of San Jose, California.
+2. submitted on December 31, 2013, by Denise Boose of Tehachapi, California.
+3. submitted on September 29, 2008, by Syd Whittle of Mesa, Arizona.
+4. submitted on July 19, 2014, by Mia Kostouros of Los Banos, California.
+5. submitted on September 29, 2008, by Syd Whittle of Mesa, Arizona.
+6, 7. submitted on December 18, 2009, by Syd Whittle of Mesa, Arizona.
+8. submitted on March 16, 2014, by Denise Boose of Tehachapi, California. • J. Makali Bruton was the editor who published this page.